Cercz55/cercz55.github.io/aboutme.md

 ---

 ## My Background
 - 🛡️ Cybersecurity professional with 3 years of experience.
-Focusing on Incident Response and all kinds of SOC responsabilities
+Focusing on Incident Response and all kinds of SOC responsibilities
 - 🔐 Specializing in Incident Response, SOC engineering, and currently learning malware analysis and assembly.
 - 🎓 I have an IT Security degree from the FCFM (Faculty of Math and Physics Sciences - UANL) in Monterrey.
 Certifications: PSAA, Trend Micro Suite (Apex One, Deep Security and Vision One), Darktrace Threat Visualizer Essentials and some from Qualys